FallibleVagrant/geoconn/README.md

 Currently, it merely does geolocation on IP addresses you give it and places a dot on the world map.
 Not much else.

-It listens on localhost:40343 for TCP connections containing IP addresses.
+It listens on localhost:40343 for TCP connections containing IP addresses, specifically IPv6.
 I.e. netcatting a list of IPs is presently the best way of inputting them.
 ```
 nc localhost 40343 < ips.csv